project-gauntlet/gauntlet/README.md

 > [!NOTE]
 > This is an MVP, expect bugs, missing features, incomplete ux, etc.
 >
-> If you want to help, please do, if not, check up on the project every once in a while to see the progress.
-> But at the moment it is not yet ready for daily usage.
+> At the moment, it is not yet ready for daily usage.
 >
 > There will probably be breaking changes which will be documented in [changelog](CHANGELOG.md).